Clustering Partially Observed Graphs via Convex Optimization: Proofs

 and let $(\B,\K)$ be any feasible solution.
 Since $\K$ represents a valid clustering, it is positive semidefinite and has all ones along its diagonal.
-Therefore, any valid $\K$ obeys $\left\| \K \right\| _{\ast}=\textrm{trace}(\K)=n$.
-On the other hand, because both $\K-\I$ and $\A$ are adjacency matrices, the entries of $\B=\I+\A-\K$ must be equal to $-1$, $1$ or $0$ (i.e. it is a disagreement matrix).
-Hence $\left\| \B \right\|_{1}=\left\| \B \right\|_{0}$ when $\K$ is valid.
-We thus conclude that the above optimization problem is equivalent to minimizing $||\B||_0$ s.t. the constraints in \eqref{eq:nonconv_prog} hold.
+Therefore, it obeys $\left\| \K \right\| _{\ast}=\textrm{trace}(\K)=n$.
+On the other hand, because both $\K-\I$ and $\A$ are adjacency matrices, the entries of $\B=\I+\A-\K$ in $ \OmegaO $ must be equal to $-1$, $1$ or $0$ (i.e., it is a disagreement matrix).
+Clearly any optimal $ \B $ must have zeros at the entries in $ \OmegaO^c $.
+Hence $\left\| \B \right\|_{1}=\left\| \PP_{\OmegaO}(\B) \right\|_{0}$ when $\K$ is valid.
+We thus conclude that the above optimization problem~\eqref{eq:nonconv_prog} is equivalent to minimizing $\Vert\PP_{\OmegaO}(\B)\Vert_0$ subject to the same constraints.
 This is exactly the minimization of the number of disagreements on the observed edges.
-Now notice that \eqref{eq:partial_conv_prog} is a relaxed version \eqref{eq:nonconv_prog}.
-Therefore, if the optimum of \eqref{eq:partial_conv_prog} is valid and feasible to \eqref{eq:nonconv_prog}, then it is also optimal to \eqref{eq:nonconv_prog}.
+Now notice that~\eqref{eq:partial_conv_prog} is a relaxed version of~\eqref{eq:nonconv_prog}.
+Therefore, if the optimal solution of~\eqref{eq:partial_conv_prog} is valid and thus feasible to~\eqref{eq:nonconv_prog}, then it is also optimal to~\eqref{eq:nonconv_prog}, the disagreement minimization problem.